Criminal psychology: Comparison to forensics

 Criminal psychology is also related to legal psychology, forensic psychology and crime investigations.

 The question of competency to stand trial is to question of an offender's current state of mind.
 This assesses the offender's ability to understand the charges against them, the possible outcomes of being convicted/acquitted of these charges and their ability to assist their attorney with their defense.
 The question of sanity/insanity or criminal responsibility is an assessment of the offender's state of mind at the time of the crime.
 This refers to their ability to understand right from wrong and what is illegal.
 The insanity defense is rarely used, as it is very difficult to prove.
 If declared insane, an offender may be committed to a secure hospital facility, potentially for much longer than they would have served in prison.

 Criminal Psychology in Practice

 In practical settings, criminal psychologists are involved in criminal profiling, where behavioral patterns and psychological traits are used to help identify suspects.
 They also perform court-ordered psychological evaluations to determine competency, assess risk, and offer insights into an offender's mental state at the time of a crime.
+They may also assist correctional facilities by evaluating inmates and recommending appropriate treatment or rehabilitation programs.
 These evaluations can influence sentencing and treatment recommendations.